Regularity of Einstein 5-manifolds via 4-dimensional gap theorems: Abstract

 \section{Abstract}

 We refine the regularity of noncollapsed limits of $5$-dimensional manifolds with bounded Ricci curvature.
-In particular, for noncollapsed limits of Einstein $5$-manifolds, we prove that \begin{itemize} \item tangent cones are unique of the form $\mathbb{R}\times\mathbb{R}^4/\Gamma$ on the top stratum, hence outside a countable set of points, \item the singular set is entirely contained in a countable union of Lipschitz curves and points, \item away from a nowhere dense subset, these Lipschitz curves consist of smooth geodesics, \item the interior of any geodesic is removable: limits of Einstein manifolds are real-analytic orbifolds with singularities along geodesic and bounded curvature away from their extreme points, and \item if an asymptotically Ricci-flat $5$-manifold with Euclidean volume growth has one tangent cone at infinity that splits off a line, then it is the unique tangent cone at infinity. \end{itemize} These results prompt the question of the orbifold regularity of noncollapsed limits of Einstein manifolds off a codimension $5$ set in arbitrary dimension.
+In particular, for noncollapsed limits of Einstein $5$-manifolds, we prove that \begin{itemize} \item tangent cones are unique of the form $\mathbb{R}\times\mathbb{R}^4/\Gamma$ on the top stratum, hence outside a countable set of points; this follows from a new isolation result for cones of the form $\mathbb{R}\times\mathbb{R}^4/\Gamma$ among all tangent cones, \item the singular set is entirely contained in a countable union of Lipschitz curves and points, \item away from a nowhere dense subset, these Lipschitz curves consist of smooth geodesics, \item the interior of any geodesic is removable: limits of Einstein manifolds are real-analytic orbifolds with singularities along geodesic and bounded curvature away from their extreme points, and \item if an asymptotically Ricci-flat $5$-manifold with Euclidean volume growth has one tangent cone at infinity that splits off a line, then it is the unique tangent cone at infinity. \end{itemize} These results prompt the question of the orbifold regularity of noncollapsed limits of Einstein manifolds off a codimension $5$ set in arbitrary dimension.

 The proofs rely on a new result of independent interest: \textit{all} spherical and hyperbolic $4$-orbifolds are isolated among Einstein $4$-orbifolds in the Gromov-Hausdorff sense.
 This yields various gap theorems for Einstein $4$-orbifolds, which do not extend to higher dimensions.
+The proofs of these gap theorems require a careful analysis of singular metrics and families of metrics that degenerate.

 1